jittermaster/GS2200-WiFi/README.md

 - HTTP Client : PC will run the HTTP server by Node.js, GS2200 will send POST/GET request to the HTTP server periodically.
 - Limited-AP mode : GS2200 will be the WiFi AP and works as TCP echo server.
 PC will associate to GS2200 AP and connects to TCP server.
 - Pass Through mode : You will send any AT commands via Serial.
+- HTTP POST Test : You will send large data size of POST request.

 ## Requirement